-How to Report Nursing Home Abuse
+How to Report a Nursing Home For Abuse or Neglect

-Fortunately, families have many options to report nursing home abuse.
+Thankfully, family members have many options to report nursing home abuse.

 Families can report nursing home abuse by contacting: